Becoming a Volunteer

 Company 29 officers and our battalion chief.
 If the application is

-approved, it is placed in a pending status until the next step
+approved, it is placed in a pending status.

 - Complete and pass the CPAT (Candidate Physical Ability Test).
 The